samuelroland/PCO-Labo3-Usines/report.md

 However, for our specific project requirements, we observed that money and stocks were consistently read and written to within the same block of instructions.
 To simplify our implementation and enhance performance, we opted for a single mutex to protect both variables.

-There is one important point to understand here: stocks and funds can only be modified by its owner as they are private attributes.
-The concurrent access on these variables is caused because multiple entities in different threads can request a trade with at the same time.

 ### Extractors
-**Competition Management in *extractor::run***
+**Competition Management in `Extractor::run`**
 It's necessary to acquire the instance's mutex in two steps to ensure that the current thread is the only one modifying the amount of money during the miner's payment and, later on, the modification of the stock.
-These instructions need protection because other threads might attempt to modify these variables simultaneously (for example, a call to trade() by another thread that could try to access money and stocks).

-***Extractor::trade***
+The sleep must not be included because it would block other threads to start a trade.
+Changing the `money` separately than the `stocks` is not risky in this particular case.

+**`Extractor::trade`**
 First, it's essential to check the arguments to proceed with the transaction.
 A check to certify that the requested quantity is greater than 0 is made; otherwise, it would not be logical neither necessary to carry out the transaction.
 It is also essential to verify that the requested item matches the item sold by the extractor and that the extractor has the requested quantity.

 Once this is done, we can proceed with the transaction.
 Therefore, we need to update the seller's stock and funds.
 Since multiple threads can attempt to perform transactions simultaneously, we need to manage concurrency.
 Since a stock check is performed before starting the transaction, it is vital to lock a mutex before this check is made to ensure that the updated stock corresponds to the stock previously returned and that no other threads have been able to change it between these two instructions.

 ### Wholesales
-***Wholesale::buyResources***
+**`Wholesale::buyResources`**
 To start with, it is fundamental to acquire a mutex prior to verifying the availability of the wholesale's financial resources and confirming the feasibility of the trade through a call to the seller's trade function.
 This is necessary to prevent a potential interference by another thread that may alter the wholesale's finances or the seller's inventory.
 Once this is done, we can proceed and update the wholesale's funds and inventory,  after which the mutex can be released.

-***Wholesale::trade()***
+**`Wholesale::trade()`**
 Similar to Extractor::trade, except for the conditions to proceed with the trade.
-It is necessary to check if the requested quantity is strictly positive or if this quantity for the wanted item is available in stock.
+It is necessary to check:
+- if the requested quantity is strictly positive
+- if this quantity for the wanted item is available in stock

+TODO: ya probablement pas grand chose à dire, juste 1-2 phrases peut-être si ya des différences par rapport aux autres.
 ### Factories
-***Factory::buildItem***
+**`Factory::buildItem`**
 - /* TODO */

-****Factory::orderResources***
+**`Factory::orderResources`**
 - /* TODO */

-****Factory::trade***
-- /* TODO */
+***`Factory::trade`**
+We need to do additional check to not sell resources used to produce the built item.
+For example a factory cannot sell Petrol.

 ### Termination
-In order to ensure a proper termination of the simulation, we've declared a boolean variable called `stopRequest` in the file *Utils.cpp* that serves as signal to indicate if a request to end the simulation has been made.
+In order to ensure a proper termination of the simulation, we've declared a boolean variable called `stopRequest` in the file `Utils.cpp` that serves as signal to indicate if a request to end the simulation has been made.
 This variable is initially set to false and is set to true if a call to *Utils::endService()* is made (when the window is closed).

 To take this in account elsewhere in the project, we've added a while loop that checks if `stopRequest` is true in all run functions for each Seller subclass.